 The simple explanation:

 Yes that’s completely normal and nothing to worry about.
-The yellow colour comes from the orange and lemon peel which infuses into the alcohol.
+The yellow colour comes from the juniper berries, as well as the orange and lemon peel which infuses into the alcohol.

 The complicated explanation:

 There are broadly two ways of making gin.

 1. Compound gin

 The first way to make gin is by ‘compounding’ .
 In this method botanicals are added directly to a neutral spirit base.
 This is the method that we use in this kit.
 As well as adding flavour the botanicals can also add colour.
 In our gin this is an amber colour from the dried orange and lemon peel which is part of the botanical mix.

 2. Distilled gin